Alright

 • Janet Jackson wrote "Alright" with Jimmy Jam and Terry Lewis, the duo that also produced the track.
 The song is about finding true love in someone who is also a friend.

-• This was the only single out of the seven released off the Rhythm Nation 1814 album not to reach one of the top two positions on the Billboard Hot 100.
-It was the fourth consecutive single off the album to reach #1 on the US dance charts, helping Janet Jackson break a record set by Madonna.
+• Charting at #4, "Alright" was the only single out of the first seven released off the Rhythm Nation 1814 album not to reach one of the top two positions on the Billboard Hot 100.
+It was the fourth consecutive single from the album to reach #1 on the US Dance chart, helping Janet Jackson break a record set by Madonna.

 • The video is in the style of a 1930s musical.
 It features the dancer Cyd Charisse (1922 – 2008), and the Hi-De-Ho man Cab Calloway (1907 - 1994) in one of his last on-screen appearances.
 Musicals have always been special to Jackson; she used to watch them on TV every day after school.